 - Base date: Each workflow must have a base date.
 This can be a specific calendar date or the actual project date.
 The base date serves as the reference point for the due date of all of your Workflow steps.

 - Due date: When does this step need to be completed?
-What is its relation to the previous step or the base date?
+What is its relation to the previous action or the base date?

 - Template required: Does this step involve the sending of either an Email, Quote, Contract, Invoice or Questionnaire?